 In February 2018 we featured in a BBC Radio 4 documentary about the Civil Service and Brexit.

 We are honoured to be able to perform great public concerts in the prestigious and magnificent baroque concert venue of St John’s Smith Square; in the beautiful Victorian church of St Stephen’s, Rochester Row; in the Guards’ Chapel, Wellington Barracks; and at events in various Government Departments in Westminster.
 We undertook our first tour in October 2018 during which we sang at the Menin Gate Last Post Ceremony in Ypres and gave a concert at the church of St Walburga in Bruges, Belgium.

-What people said about our performances in 2017
+What people said about our recent performances:

 - “Simply phenomenal”